 I remember the first time I took my kids camping.
 My babies were 4 years old.
 We went with my best friend, her husband, her brother and aunt and uncle.
 I thought it was going to be a lot of work with two kids and I would have an okay time.
 I knew only one thing.
 My kids would sleep since they were amazing sleepers.
 My first family experience camping went really well.
 Now, I love camping and so does my family.
 I enjoy spending time with the family and friends.
 It is nice to take a break from the busyness of our world.
 It is great to see the kids outside, playing at the park, swimming and creating new experiences and memories.

 What to Cook

 Looking for recipes?
-You will have to prep ahead for what you are planning to eat.
-You can do hamburgers and hot dogs with no problem.
+You will have to prep ahead for what you are planning to eat. hamburgers and hot dogs are easy to cook with no problem.
 You can also try out these great recipes to switch it up and have a little flavor to your food selection.

 I would recommend bringing paper plates, plastic cups, plastic utensils and cooking utensils.
 You can use the firepit to cook and/or a camp stove or portable grill.
 And don’t forget the matches (lighter or propane fuel).

 I would recommend packing some items that are essentials and will make camping a little bit easier if you know something right off the bat.

 - You will definitely need a tent.
 If you opt to go without one, have fun with that especially with kids.
 We started with a simple tent and have upgraded to a much larger tent.